iansmith/parigot/site/content/en/docs/Examples/helloworld.md

 `all` builds the two wasm files that make up the program, `hello.p.wasm` and `greeting.p.wasm`.
 This is the default command, so it is run if you type just `make`.
+The two wasm files are built into the `build` subdirectory.

-{{% alert title="Limitation" color="warning" %}}
+ The build is sufficiently fast that doing `make clean; make` is also ok.

-Currently, parigot uses two different versions of the go compiler from google.
+{{% alert title="Deep cut" color="info" %}}
-We use go version 1.21RC2 for the guest code and go version 1.20 for the host side code.
-This will be remedied as soon as the 1.21 version is fully released.
+parigot uses the traditional go compiler, version 1.21.x, from google's go team for the parigot infrastructure.
+However, sometimes the infrastructure needs to build programs for the local host (native code) such as  the `runner` program.
+Other times it builds wasm files that are libraries that your code can use in _wasmland_.
+When building programs like example/helloworld it is used only to build wasm code.
 {{% /alert %}}

 The `all` command invokes the compiler to build the wasm (guest) code.
 This